 My favorite pho restaurant is a small Mom and Pop shop.
 The pho has the clearest and richest broth accompanied by freshly cut meat, vegetables and herbs.
 What’s pho without basil and mint?
 The owners once told me softly, as if revealing family or trade secrets, that they prepare the broth for at least twelve hours blanching, roasting and simmering, never a super hard boil, using chicken bones, including the feet and neck with aromatics.
 Pho is not a quickly made soup like the omnipresent Campbell’s mom delivering chicken noodle or tomato soup to perfectly seated and still children in commercials, who offer appreciation with the product’s tagline, “Mm!
 Mm!
 Good!”
 Leaving the restaurant my adultness and tipping etiquette pushes me to offer gratitude for my Pho with folded dollars and silent Mms.

-Many years ago my mother’s friend became the butt of many of jokes as she shopped for hours spending enough for a five-star meal, to purchase ground food and meats for her split pea soup.
+Many years ago my mother’s friend became the butt of many jokes as she shopped for hours spending enough for a five-star meal, to purchase ground food (root vegetables) and meats for her split pea soup.
 As any West Indian or West Indian adjacent knows, soup was, it is no longer, the inexpensive and labor free meal reserved for Saturdays.
 Aside from a piece of smoked or cured pigtail, my mother used leftovers and staples from the fridge and pantry.
 This comforting and nutritious meal had no definitive recipe; my mother and her mother, and most likely her mother, my great-grandmother, learned it in the kitchen and with memory muscles and kinesthetic abilities perfected their own versions over time.
-A pinch of this, a handful of that, a drop of that… Served with a side of white rice this sancocho like dish evolved over time so that the flavor can be produced with costly ingredients to reduce the time and labor my ancestors expended.
+A pinch of this, a handful of that, a drop of that… Served with a side of white rice, this soup is customarily thicker than sancocho and as hearty as a stew.
+Every family’s soup is distinctive but none would be refused.

 Players’ serves like soups, are distinctive though there are only four types: flat, slice, kick or even the comical and rarely used underhand serve.
 From Andy Roddick‘s violent volcanic eruption to the treeline bombs delivered by John Isner, serves are clone-resistant.
 They require coordination, core strength, training and discernment.
 The best servers are instinctual, natural, with fluid swings.
 No hitches: embellishments or extraneous movement.

-Watching Serena, Federer and Kyrgios hit all the spots or deliver a game of four consecutive aces is magnifique.
-Even tennis’ homerun is nothing to Serena’s awe-inspiring record for most aces in a tournament, with 102 en route to winning the 2012 Wimbledon title.
+Watching Serena, Federer and Kyrgios hit all the spots on the court or deliver a game of four consecutive aces is magnifique.
+This homerun is Serena’s trademark, weapon.
+Her awe-inspiring record for most aces in a tournament was 102 en route to winning the 2012 Wimbledon title.

 Uniquely different like a fingerprint or brushstroke, a player’s serve retains bits and pieces from coaches, injuries, rituals, intention and opponents’ games.
 This stroke is a player’s most vulnerable shot.
 If it is a weapon, it must be treasured and nurtured; if it is a weakness, it must be improved!

-The greatest servers have perfect placement, pace, variety and they deliver in the most clutch crcumstances: Sampras, Roddick, Kyrgios, Osaka, Pliskova, Stosur, Keys and of course Serena Williams.
+The greatest servers have perfect placement, pace, variety and they deliver in the most clutch circumstances: Sampras, Roddick, Kyrgios, Osaka, Pliskova, Stosur, Keys and of course Serena Williams.
 Arguably, this one shot is at the core of many players games on both tours.
 However, it alone will not guarantee the win, trophy, slam or the hall of fame.
-Though serves on both tours continue to improve, most would be not be classified gourmet but more of the canned variety or even army rations, eatable but condemned by most for its taste, appearance and detriment to your health.
+Serves on both tours continue to improve, but most would be not be classified gourmet; they are more of the canned variety or even army rations, eatable but condemned by most for poor taste, appearance and health risks.